sveltejs/kit/documentation/docs/60-appendix/01-faq.md

 });
 ```

+> Be careful with `await import` in `onMount`, this can cause hard to debug race conditions.
+Normally `onMount` runs synchronously in order from child to parent.
+If you use asynchronous APIs this is no longer the case, meaning the `onMount` of a component might run before all of its children have been fully initialized.

 If a library has side effects and you'd prefer to use static imports, check out [vite-plugin-iso-import](https://github.com/bluwy/vite-plugin-iso-import) to support the `?client` import suffix.
 The import will be stripped out in SSR builds.
 However, note that you will lose the ability to use VS Code Intellisense if you use this method.

 ```js